SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 * **Consistency**: Apply status codes consistently across your API to avoid confusing consumers.
 * **Informative Error Responses**: When errors occur, provide additional information in the body of the response to help clients understand and resolve the issue.

 HTTP response status codes are a fundamental aspect of the RESTful API design and are critical for effective client-server communication.
 By returning the appropriate status codes, API developers can provide clear and actionable information about the result of each request, aiding in the development of resilient and user-friendly APIs.
-Adhering to the best practices for using HTTP status codes will ensure that API consumers have a consistent and informative experience, reducing confusion and simplifying error handling.
-Understanding and correctly implementing these response codes is essential for any professional involved in API development and integration.

 # 4. Conclusion